Effects of quenching protocols based on parametric oscillators: Analysis of amplitudes for oscillators with Morse-type square frequencies

-Having an overall insight on the case where dynamics is assumed to start at the maximum of $\omega^2$, we can move to the other case of our current interest by considering a nonvanishing time-translation parameter $t_s$ and letting the evolution start prior or later that point.

-Let us start first with negative time translation parameters, $\underline{t_s<0}$ and proceed under the same hypothesis concerning the initial value for $\sigma$ and $\dot{\sigma}$ we adopted so far.

-By considering negative $t_s$, the driving frequency turns from monotonic to unimodal in a manner that is, evidently, similar to the Case 1 argued in previous Subsection.
-By progressively diminishing the parameter $t_s<0 $, the newly introduced initial increasing behavior for $\omega^2$ enters more and more effectively into action in a way that is in in agreement with findings from Subsection \ref{ss 4 1}.
+We can now proceed by considering a nonvanishing time-translation parameter $ t_s> - b \log (1+\sqrt{1-V_{\infty}/D_e})$.
+By considering negative $t_s$ and the initial conditions (\ref{eq21}), the driving frequency turns from monotonic to unimodal in a manner that is, evidently, similar to the Case 1 argued in previous Subsection.
+By progressively diminishing the parameter $t_s<0 $, the newly introduced initial increasing behavior for $\omega^2$ enters more and more effectively into action in a way that is in in agreement with findings from Subsection \ref{ss 4 1} and expectations from the WKBJ/adiabatic arguments.
 From Figures \ref{sigma_caso2_tsneq} one infers indeed that larger fluctuations are generated for lower negative values of $t_s$.
 Explicit examples are also provided concerning the repercussion of diversifying the time-scaling parameter $b$, as in plots \ref{sigma_caso2_tsneq}.a) and \ref{sigma_caso2_tsneq}.b) that make definite the resulting amplification of $\sigma$-oscillations (compare with Figs. \ref{figure sigma caso 2}.a) and \ref{figure sigma caso 2}.b)).
-Once again, it is found that that mere adiabaticity of frequency changes is not enough to ensure a smooth outcome for amplitudes $\sigma$.
+Once again, it is found that that mere adiabaticity of frequency changes is not enough to ensure a smooth outcome for $\sigma$.
 In contrast, if very gentle modifications of parametric frequency begin to rule the dynamics at a certain time, then oscillations of large magnitude keeps being sustained.

-This is not surprising.
-It simply reflects the fact that the systems enters into that dynamical regime with a largely oscillating amplitude $\sigma$ owing the features of the initial transient regime, and the very adiabatic changes of hamiltonian taking place thereinafter are so extremely slow that they are not much effective in altering the evolution trend that the amplitude $\sigma$ is already experiencing.
+This simply reflects the fact that the systems enters into that dynamical regime with a largely oscillating amplitude $\sigma$ owing the features of the initial transient regime, and the very adiabatic changes of hamiltonian taking place thereinafter are so extremely slow that they are not much effective in altering the evolution trend that the amplitude $\sigma$ is already experiencing.
 That is, the system is led in a relatively short time and exponentially fast to a dynamic regime governed by a hamiltonian that is essentially harmonic, with wide amplitudes surviving.
-If one looks at the envelope profile surrounding oscillations its modifications are just as adiabatic as expected by comparison with the parametric frequency .
+If one looks at the envelope profile surrounding oscillations, its modifications are just as adiabatic as expected by comparison with the parametric frequency $\omega$.